 The 1st Henley Beavers meet on Sunday evenings during term-time between 5 and 6.30.
-Girls and boys are eligible to join as soon as they turn six, and leave us to join Cubs when they turn eight.
+Girls and boys are eligible to join when they turn six, and leave us to join Cubs when they turn eight.

 Beavers are encouraged to work in teams and to develop confidence in speaking to an audience and sharing their ideas.
 For the older ones there are opportunities to learn about leadership as Lodge Leaders.
 Of course, we also have lots of fun playing games.

-Beavers attend Henley’s annual Remembrance Parade with the rest of the Scout Group (in 2021 we had our photo in the national press) and we have arranged visits to venues as varied as RAF Benson and Pizza Express.
+Beavers attend Henley’s annual Remembrance Parade with the rest of the 1st Henley Scouts group, as well as a range of other groupwide events, and we have arranged visits to venues as varied as RAF Benson, Reading Climbing Wall and Pizza Express.

-We aim to have at least one overnight residential experience each year.
-For most of the children this is their first experience of a ’night away’ and we often have parent volunteers staying over to help out.
+Each year we aim to have at least one overnight residential experience just for Beavers, and another as part of a groupwide camp.
+For most of the children these are their first experiences of a ’night away’ and we often have parent volunteers staying over to help out.
 Sometimes we also run sleepovers in the Scouts HQ as a first step.

 Beavers is a great introduction to the world of Scouting, and it’s amazing to see how much the youngsters’ confidence grows over their two years with us.